NEONScience/NEON-Data-Skills/tutorials/data-institutes/git-intro/git04.md

 	  The use of the highlight ( `text` ) will be reserved for denoting code.
     To add emphasis to other text use **bold** or *italics*.

-Notice that this sentence uses both a code highlight "``", bold and italics.
+Notice that this sentence uses a code highlight "``", bold and italics.
 As a rendered markdown chunk, it looks like this:

 The use of the highlight ( `text` ) will be reserve for denoting code when